Milia Removal in Dartford

 COME AND MEET US

-Come and visit our new clinic for a free no-obligation consultation, where we have solutions for most skin problems and will build a treatment plan tailored to meet your precise needs.
-Our NEW Dartford clinic is located within Dartford David Lloyd Leisure on Darenth Road, Kent.
-Free parking is available directly outside the clinic and disabled access is also provided.
-Open until 8pm, the clinic offers accessible and convenient appointments with some of the UK’s leading dematologists.
+Come and visit our clinic for a free no-obligation consultation, where we have solutions for most skin problems and will build a treatment plan tailored to meet your precise needs.
+Our Dartford clinic is located within Bluewater shopping centre, Kent.
+Free parking is available and disabled access is also provided.
+Open until 9pm, the clinic offers accessible and convenient appointments with some of the UK’s leading dematologists.

 Book a Consultation